About Type 1 Diabetes:

 Daily Life and Management:

-- What is the optimal blood sugar range?
+- What is the optimal blood glucose range?

 - What foods should a person with type 1 diabetes eat/avoid?

 - Are there support groups or other parents I can talk to about everyday issues?

 - What do I need to know about type 1 diabetes in school?

 - How do I know whether my child is getting the best medical care available?
 Is there a list of recommended doctors and health care experts I can check?

 - Where can I get a medical ID for my child?

 - Does JDRF offer resources for adults with type 1 diabetes?